ElizabethGLiz/ClimateChangeAnalysis/README.md

 The greenhouse gas emission data is sourced from the website [United Nations Framework Convention on Climate Change (UNFCCC)](https://di.unfccc.int/ghg_profile_annex1), which includes historical emission data for each sector such as energy, agriculture, industry, waste, and LULUCF (Land Use, Land-Use Change, and Forestry), along with their sub-sectors and different types of greenhouse gasses.
 It also provides greenhouse gas emissions data for all countries in AnnexI.

 ### The historical temperature data
-The historical temperature data is sources from the website [Goddard Institute for Space Studies (GISS)](https://data.giss.nasa.gov/gistemp/), which includes  historical data for different hemispheres and three latitude bands.
+The historical temperature data is sourced from the website [Goddard Institute for Space Studies (GISS)](https://data.giss.nasa.gov/gistemp/), which includes  historical data for different hemispheres and three latitude bands.

 ## Data Processing and Data Transformation
 - The greenhouse gas emission data for each sector was cleaned and organized using the Python Pandas library to ensure consistency across different dataframes.
 - The greenhouse gas emission data for different types of gasses was cleaned and organized using SQLite database and queries to ensure consistency across different dataframes.
 - The greenhouse gas emission data across all the countries in the ANNEXI was cleaned and organized using the Python Pandas library to ensure consistency across different dataframes.
-- To replicate the analysis and explore the project's findings on your device, follow the steps outlined in the 'Getting Started' section of this README to complete the necessary set-up.
+- To replicate the analysis and explore the project's findings on your device, follow the steps outlined in the [Getting Started](#Getting_Started) section of this README to complete the necessary set-up.

 ## Replicating the Analysis
 There are two jupyter notebooks.
 Though each notebook stands alone in its analysis, running in order is recommended: